xuanlongma-lab/test4.github.io/content/authors/YiLi/_index.md

 interests:
   - ping-pong

-education:
-  - Analysis of global vegetation change in arid areas

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the